Global oil, gas producers cut spending after crude price crash

 Wintershall Dea said it would cut 2020 investment by a fifth to 1.2 billion to 1.5 billion euros ($1.3 billion to $1.7 billion) and suspend its dividend until further notice.

-(Reporting by Ron Bousso, Sonali Paul, Shadia Nasralla; Editing by Jason Neely)
+(Reporting by Ron Bousso, Sonali Paul, Shadia Nasralla, Nerijus Adomaitis; Editing by Jason Neely, Kirsten Donovan and Ken Ferris)